bedirgcmz/card-beta-test/README.md

 Required Fields:

 - Name of project
-- Thumbnail Image (auto generated)
+- Thumbnail Image (auto generated) // Field ignored in our example
 - URL (link of project)
 - Tech Stack (list of tech used)